-Advertising on WeChat promotes your brand awareness
+Advertising on WeChat for brand awareness

 - Publicity on moments

 Moments are the most popular feature on WeChat.
-Users can update their status by sharing photos, short videos and articles with their loved ones and friends, just like Facebook.
+Users can update their status by sharing photos, short videos, and articles with their loved ones and friends, just like Facebook.
 Companies can pay for their brand to be displayed on Moments of Targeted Users.

 - Direct announcements